anapsix/gitlabci-docker/README.md

 ## gitlabci-docker

 This repository is all you need to create your own [Docker](http://docker.io) image of [Gitlab-CI](http://gitlab.org/gitlab-ci/) continuios integration server.
-You can find a pre-build image [anapsix/gitlab-ci at Docker INDEX](https://index.docker.io/u/anapsix/gitlab-ci/)
+You can find a pre-build image [anapsix/gitlab-ci at Docker INDEX](https://registry.hub.docker.com/u/anapsix/gitlab-ci) Works with Docker 1.0.

 ### Versions